 Protect your WordPress site from vulnerabilities

 Learning that your WordPress website is hacked is a nightmare.
-Once a site is compromised, hackers use it to execute malicious activities.
+Once a site is compromised, hackers use it to create virus like favicon.ico malware and execute malicious activities.
 When Google finds out about your hacked site, they backlist your site and your hosting provider suspends your site.

 While any WordPress site can be hacked, your site can be protected by implementing WordPress security best practices and being aware of the potential security risks.
 Moreover, you can also move your site from HTTP to HTTPS, and take measures to protect the login page.